 Going through old photos, I found this gem from a “Horsey” party I had a few years ago in New York.
 The occasion-slash-excuse was our stallion, Gunners Special Nite, winning the World Equestrian Games.
 If I decided someone wasn’t in horsey enough attire, I made them put on a ribbon or helmet.
 Given this choice, many went for the helmet.
 (Amazing!
 Me: “You want a ribbon or a helmet?”
 Guest: “Oooh, I’ll take the helmet.”)
 Writers love theme parties—or at least these writers do.
 Naturally, I wore breeches and boots, with a crop tucked into my belt loop.
 We had mint juleps and Veuve Cliquot, songs such as “Pony” by Ginuwine, and The Black Stallion and National Velvet playing on silent.
-The bathroom towel bar did not survive the evening, but fragments were later discovered by my Super when he snaked the toilet, which has never really been the same since… Ah, the good old MFA days.
+The bathroom towel bar did not survive the evening, but fragments were later discovered by my Super when he snaked the toilet, which has never really been the same since… Ah, the good old grad-school days.

 Abigail Einstein’s The-Real-Thing Mint Juleps (Not exactly a health elixir but so, so good!):